Last updated on January 5th, 2021

-Wondering where to stay in Jeju?
-I spent a week exploring the island, visiting the north, south, and east coast of the so-called “Hawaii of Korea”.
 I sussed out the best areas and have shared the inside scoop in this Jeju accommodation guide which includes the best neighborhoods and top hotels on the island.

-But the island is massive and before you figure out where to stay in Jeju, you need to decide what you want to do.
 In this guide, I’ve broken down the 5 main areas and highlighted all the top attractions in each of them.
 Let’s jump right in!

-Tips for Planning Where to Stay in Jeju
+Tips where to stay in Jeju

 You’ll often come across the word pension when researching where to stay in Jeju Island.
-A pension is a typical Korean-style house, run by locals.
+A pension is a typical Korean-style house run by locals.
 It’s similar to that of a guest house or bed & breakfast.

 Know what to expect when looking for accommodation.
 The rooms in Korea are generally very small, the beds are extremely hard, and the bathrooms are wet rooms – check out my Korea apartment here.
 This is the norm, so unless you’re spending big bucks on your Jeju accommodation, be prepared for something you may not be used to.

 If you’re spending more than 3 days in Jeju, it’s best to stay in two different areas.
-Each city has its own unique vibe and it’s worth visiting more than one if you have the time.
-Better yet, why not do a Jeju road trip and check out the entire island.
+Each city has its own unique vibe, and it’s worth visiting more than one if you have the time.
+Better yet, why not do a Jeju road trip and check out the entire island?

-Where to Stay in Jeju
+Where to stay in Jeju: Overview

 Jeju Island can be divided into 5 main districts: Jeju City (north), Seogwipo (south), Seongsan (east), Jungmun (southwest), and Aewol (northwest).